 Think MonaLisa.
 It's pronounced ana-lisa.
 Aunie is pronounced aun-ee (like the proper auntie without the "t").
 You can read more about my name here.

 What do you do for a living?

-I work full-time as a Development Assistant at a non-profit hospital in Boise.
+As a civilian, I work full-time as a Wellness Coordinator at a hospital in Boise.
 I wrote more about my job here.
 I also serve our country as an Airman with the Idaho Air National Guard.
 I joined the Guard in November of 2013.

 What did you study in school?

 I graduated from Boise State University with a B.S. in Health Education & Promotion.
-For my freshman year, I also attended the University of Redlands in southern California, but transferred home sophomore year to join Boise State's cheerleading team.
+During my freshman year, I also attended the University of Redlands in Southern California, but transferred home sophomore year to join Boise State's cheerleading team.

 You post about trichotillomania, when did you realize you had it?
 Can you tell me more?

 Trichotillomania is a disorder where you pull out your hair.
-I pull my eyelashes and eyebrows.
+I pull my eyelashes and eyebrows in response to stress.
 I began pulling when I was 16, and by the time I was 21, I didn't have a single eyebrow or eyelash left.
-Since then, I've been able to take better control of my pulling, though I still deal with it often.
-I'm really open about my struggles with trich, because I want to be able to help others who deal with this debilitating disorder.
+Since then, I've been able to take better control of my pulling, though I still deal with it occasionally.
+I'm really open about my struggles with trich, because I want to be able to help others!
 To see more about it and my experiences, click here.

 How do you style your hair?

 Great question!
 After Bye Bye Beehive (my 365-day hair project), I became fond of my natural hair, just the way it is—fine and mostly straight—and to keep it healthy, I try not to use any heat styling tools.
-To see how I style it on an almost-daily basis, watch my video here.
+To see how I get no-heat beachy waves, watch my video here.
 To see how I get my no-heat curls, click here.
 For a more comprehensive list of my hairstyles, click here.